 Lunch and dinner are, predictably, seafood based.
-Lunch is a little lighter and on our last visit we enjoyed a fish salad to start, followed by fish, squid and vegetable skewers served with chips and salad, followed by fruit for dessert for those who wanted it.
-On another day, we enjoyed bruschetta to start, followed by a main meal of squid pasta.
+Lunch is a little lighter; on our last visit we enjoyed a stuffed octopus with curried rice and a side salad, followed by fruit for dessert for those who wanted it.
+On another day, we enjoyed bruschetta to start, followed by a calamari salad.

-Dinner started with a coconut, fish and squid soup served creatively in a coconut shell,followed by fish curry with rice.
+Dinner started with a coconut and fish soup served creatively in a coconut shell, followed by fish curry with rice.